Thomas Sopwith (geologist)

 Thomas Sopwith FRS (3 January 1803 – 16 January 1879) was an English mining engineer, teacher of geology and local historian.

 Early life

-The son of Jacob Sopwith (1770–1829), by his wife Isabella, daughter of Matthew Lowes, Thomas was born at Newcastle-upon-Tyne.
+The son of Jacob Sopwith (1770–1829), by his wife Isabella, daughter of Matthew Lowes, Thomas was born at Newcastle upon Tyne in northern England.
 His father was a builder and cabinet-maker; Sopwith maintained links with the family furniture and joinery business throughout his life.
 Initially an illustrator of antiquities, he then took up land and mineral surveying, and subsequently described himself as a civil engineer.
 He invented, and the family firm manufactured, an ingenious type of desk with all its drawers secured by a single lock, the 'monocleid', which won a prize at the 1851 Exhibition; an improved levelling stave; and wooden geological teaching models.